New York City ushers in 2022 with ball drop in Times Square

 But Mayor Bill de Blasio, who relinquished oversight of the nation’s most populous city at the stroke of midnight, said the festivities at Times Square would “show the world that New York City is fighting our way through this.”

-New York City’s incoming mayor, Eric Adams, t ook his oath in Times Square soon after the ball drop.
+New York City’s incoming mayor, Eric Adams, is scheduled to take his oath in Times Square soon after the ball drop.
 He made a brief appearance earlier on the main stage to affirm the city’s resiliency.

 That hopeful sentiment was shared by ordinary people.